PrimeOnVR/Flipper-Enhancer/README.md

 An NSFW firmware for the Flipper Zero: https://github.com/ClaraCrazy/Flipper-Xtreme

-An all in one custom firmware, with many dumps and apps of every kind: https://github.com/skizzophrenic/SquachWare-CFW
+An all in one custom firmware, with many dumps and apps for everything you want: https://github.com/skizzophrenic/SquachWare-CFW